marchof/java-almanac/site/content/features/records.md

 {{< /sandboxsource >}}
 {{< /sandbox >}}

-You can even assign to instance variables in the body of the canonical constructor.
+You can modify the constructor parameters before they are assigned to the instance variables.
 Here we normalize an angle in [polar coordinates](https://en.wikipedia.org/wiki/Polar_coordinate_system) so that it is between 0 and 2π:

 {{< sandbox version="java16" mainclass="RecordDemo" >}}
 {{< sandboxsource "RecordDemo.java" >}}